 Have you heard of Glucose-6-phosphate dehydrogenase, or G6PD deficiency?
 It is the most common enzyme deficiency in humans, affecting 400 million people worldwide.
 Further, it is a genetic condition and almost always affects males of Asian, African or Middle Eastern backgrounds.

 G6PD is an enzyme (protein) in the body that assists the function of red blood cells.
 G6PD deficiency is when there is not enough G6PD enzyme in the body.
 It is a hereditary condition which means that children born with it had it passed down from one or both of the parents.
 It occurs because of a mutation to the X chromosome.

 In particular, G6PD is the enzyme responsible for keeping red blood cells healthy and functioning well, so that they can live a normal “lifespan”.
 However, without adequate G6PD in the body, red blood cell function weakens, and they can “die” prematurely.

 When red blood cells break down early like this, it is known as hemolysis.
-And when this happens persistently, it can result in a condition known as hemolytic anemia.
+And when this happens persistently, it can result in a condition known as hemolytic anaemia.

-Hemolytic anemia develops when red blood cells die faster than the body can replace them.
+Hemolytic anaemia develops when red blood cells die faster than the body can replace them.
 Following this, there is less oxygen flow around the body.

-Things that can trigger hemolytic anemia in children with G6PD deficiency are:
+Things that can trigger hemolytic anaemia in children with G6PD deficiency are: